 Here are some small-cap companies you have probably heard of:

-- Green Dot Corporation (NYSE: GDOT), provider of reloadable prepaid debit cards
+- Green Dot (GDOT), provider of reloadable prepaid debit cards

-Here’s a quick look at some of the best small-cap stocks for October 2022.
+Here’s a quick look at five of the best small-cap stocks.

 Best for: Investors with a strong tolerance for risk